Skip to main content

 It seems safe to start Kareem Hunt this week against the Saints.
 Active for the first time this season, Hunt immediately became the Chiefs’ primary ballcarrier in last week’s 17-10 win over the Chargers.
 Hunt led the Chiefs’ RBs in snaps and had 14 carries, while Samaje Perine and Carson Steele combined for seven carries.
 It’s still possible this turns into a messy committee.
 (And it’s worth noting that Clyde Edwards-Helaire is practicing for the Chiefs again after coming off the reserve/non-football illness list.)
 But one would have to imagine that the Chiefs are going to be more RB-centric than they’d like to be now that injured WR Rashee Rice is out of the picture.

-Opportunity often means more than talent at the RB position, and Colts backup Trey Sermon will have a major opportunity if Jonathan Taylor misses Week 5 with what’s being called a “mild” high-ankle sprain.
+Opportunity often means more than talent at the RB position, and Colts backup Trey Sermon has a major opportunity with Jonathan Taylor missing Week 5 with what’s being called a “mild” high-ankle sprain.
 I have my doubts about Sermon’s talent, but I also doubted the talent of Zack Moss early last season, and Moss absolutely smashed early in the season when Taylor had an ankle injury.
-I have Sermon ranked RB25, against a respectable Jaguars run defense.
+I have Sermon ranked RB25 against a respectable Jaguars run defense.

 There’s a crackle of electricity in the air whenever Chase Brown has the ball in his hands, but it might be premature to start him this week against a rugged Baltimore run defense despite Brown’s riveting two-TD performance last week.
 As good as Brown has looked this season, starter Zack Moss has played at least 60% of the snaps in every game this season and has acquitted himself well.
 Maybe we’ll see a changing of the guard soon.
 But I don’t want to assume it’s about to happen, and I don’t really want to start a part-time running back against a Ravens defense that has given up the third-fewest fantasy points to RBs.